Who says you need to fly all the way to the South Pacific to find villas over the water? You can get your fix of paradise much closer to home.

 Aruba Ocean Villas: Check rates and availability

-Overwater bungalows: Belize
+Overwater bungalows in Belize

 A few Belize overwater bungalow resorts are sprinkled throughout the country, but why go anywhere but the best?